Bereavement in Judaism: Monuments

 Originally, it was not common practice to place names on tombstones.
 The general custom for engraving the name of the deceased on the monument is a practice that goes back (only) "the last several hundred years."

 Jewish communities in Yemen, prior to their immigration to the Land of Israel, did not place headstones over the graves of the dead, except only on rare occasions, choosing rather to follow the dictum of Rabban Shimon ben Gamliel who said: "They do not build monuments (i.e. tombstones) for the righteous.
 Their words, lo!
 They are their memorial!"
 Philosopher and Halachic decisor, Maimonides, likewise, ruled that it is not permissible to raise headstones over the graves of righteous men, but permits doing so for ordinary men.
-In contrast, the more recent custom of Spanish Jewry, following the teachings of the Ari z”l (Shaʿar Ha-Mitzvot, Parashat Vayeḥi), is to build tombstones over the grave, seeing it as part of the complete atonement and amendment for those who have died.
+In contrast, the more recent custom of Spanish Jewry, following the teachings of Yitzhak Luria (Shaʿar Ha-Mitzvot, Parashat Vayeḥi), is to build tombstones over the grave, seeing it as part of the complete atonement and amendment for those who have died.
 Likewise, Rabbi Shelomo b.
 Avraham Aderet (RASHBA) wrote that it is a way of showing honor to the dead.
 In this manner the custom did spread, especially among the Jews of Spain, North Africa and Ashkenaz.
 Today, in Israel, all Jewish graves are marked with headstones.